theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 4. **Concrete Factories** implement creation methods of the abstract factory.
 Each concrete factory corresponds to a specific variant of products and creates only those product variants.
 5. Although concrete factories instantiate concrete products, signatures of their creation methods must return corresponding *abstract* products.
-This way the client code that uses a factory doesn’t get coupled to the specific variant of the product it gets from a factory.
+This way the client code that uses a factory doesn't get coupled to the specific variant of the product it gets from a factory.
 The **Client** can work with any concrete factory/product variant, as long as it communicates with their objects via abstract interfaces.
 译: